alexfernandez/alexfernandez.github.io/2017/origins-language.md

 There can be no doubt that it has gained utility with time.

 The most primitive use of language is related to the present situation.
-It is to _remove ambiguity_.
+It is used to **remove ambiguity**.
 Say that two hominins _A_ and _B_ are in a certain setting.
 _A_ sees an animal, and wants to communicate it to _B_.
-Perhaps their common language has a word for 'warning' and that will be _A_'s first utterance.
+Perhaps their common language has an utterance for 'warning', not necessarily a word: it may be a simpler sound like a shout, or a prosodic change such as an intonation.
+It will be _A_'s first utterance.
-Combined with a pointing hand it may be enough to make _B_ look But then _A_ may want to give _B_ a more precise idea of the situation, even if _B_ is not currently able to see the animal (let us suppose it just ran away).
+Combined with a pointing hand it may be enough to make _B_ look and appraise the situation on their own.
+But then _A_ may want to give _B_ a more precise idea of the situation, even if _B_ is not currently able to see the animal: let us suppose it just ran away.
+Maybe _B_ is far away.
+Or maybe even there is a group of listeners: a shout that lets them know there is a bear nearby will be much more effective than waiting for them to look for it.
+Their reaction if there is a rabbit instead should be equally swift but completely different.

-If their language only has a single word for all animals they will utter 'animal', which is not very precise: there is a lot of ambiguity.
+If their language only has a single word for all animals _A_ will utter 'animal', which is not very precise: there is a lot of ambiguity.
 It could be a wolf or a sheep, and both situations will probably call for very different actions.